Lusiné VartanLV

 Named a category, not a feature.

-I stopped describing what the product does and named what it is: Clinical Recovery Intelligence.
-That gives the company a category to lead instead of one feature among many.
+I named what it actually is: Clinical Recovery Intelligence, a category the product can lead, instead of one feature lost in a crowd.

 The category